iccicci/rotating-file-stream/README.md

 ### compress

+The best choice here is to use the value `"gzip"` to use **Node.js** internal compression library.

-For historical reasons external compression can be used, but the best choice is to use the value `"gzip"`.
+For historical reasons external compression can be used.

 To enable external compression, a _function_ can be used or simply the _boolean_ `true` value to use default external compression.